CryptechTest/minetest_doc_items/API.md

 Add a custom factoid (see above) for the specified category.

-* `category_id`: The documentation category fow which the factoid applies:
+* `category_id`: The documentation category for which the factoid applies:
     * `"nodes"`: Blocks
     * `"tools"`: Tools and weapons
     * `"craftitems"`: Misc. items